AkatGabrielGoncalves/FelicityBot/README.md

 `!kick <@user> || @everyone` \
 `!unban <user id> || @everyone` \
 `!prefix <prefix>`\
+`!channel` to lock itself into a channel, `!channel default` to listen to all channels, this command works regardless of the channel.

 Music related commands:\
 `!play <search> || <youtube url>` or `!p <search> || <youtube url>`\
 `!next`\